-In this experimental scenario, as shown in Figure 3, measurements were taken in the local ATM network and in the AAI WAN on OC-3c connections under no congestion conditions, in order to compare these results with the ones obtained from the satellite network of scenario 1 and shown in Table 3.
-The hosts participating in the LAN and WAN environments were configured with the default IP over ATM settings, like the hosts in the satellite experiment of scenario 1, and the tests were run with a window size of 800 KB, which guarantees maximum throughput.
-Table 4 shows the average throughput obtained from the LAN, WAN and satellite network experiments.
+In this experimental scenario, as shown in Figure 3, measurements were taken in the local ATM network and in the AAI WAN on OC-3c connections under no congestion conditions, in order to compare these results with the ones obtained from the satellite network of scenario 1.
+The hosts participating in the LAN and WAN environments were configured with the default IP over ATM settings, like the hosts in the satellite experiment of scenario 1, and the tests were run with a window size of 800 kB, which guarantees maximum throughput.
+Table 1 shows the average and maximum throughput obtained from the LAN, WAN and satellite network experiments.
 It is obvious from this table that the throughput results obtained in TCP/IP on ATM networks over terrestrial LANs and WANs, and satellite links with low BER, are very close regardless of the large difference in their network path latencies.
-The maximum throughput obtained in the LAN was 126.955 Mbps, in the WAN it was 126.109 Mbps, and in the ACTS environment it was 119 Mbps.

 In the experimental scenario shown in Figure 4, measurements were taken in the local ATM network and in the AAI WAN on OC-3c connections under congestion conditions in order to compare these results with the ones obtained from the satellite network of scenario 3.
 All the hosts participating in the LAN and WAN environments were configured as in scenario 3 discussed above.
-Figure 6 shows the offered load versus aggregate throughput obtained in the experiments under congestion conditions over LANs, WANs, and satellite environments.
+Figure 5 shows the offered load versus aggregate throughput obtained in the experiments under congestion conditions over LANs, WANs, and satellite environments.
 One can observe from these results that the maximum value of throughput in all environments under test was obtained when the aggregated offered load was 105 Mbps.
-At that load, the switch buffers overflowed, cell losses occured, and the throughput dropped sharply.
+Above that load, the switch buffers overflowed, cell losses occured, and the throughput dropped sharply.
 It also continued to drop while we were increasing the offered load.
 The peak throughput under congestion for the LAN was 103.023 Mbps, for the WAN 99.265 Mbps, and for the satellite environment 90.342 Mbps.
-When all three sources transmit simultaneously as fast as they can (full rate), the obtainable throughput is much more lower, and it was measured as 91.887 Mbps, 68.646 Mbps, and 54.105 Mbps for the LAN, WAN and satellite environments, respectively.